185 Lyman Street

 Theodore Lyman (1753-1839) was born the son of a minister in York, Maine.
 He established himself in shipping before moving to Boston after the American Revolution.
 He expanded his business interests from the Northwest fur trade into the China Trade, acquiring sufficient wealth by the time he was forty years old to support a country estate and gentleman’s farm.
 Theodore Lyman began to acquire land in Waltham in 1790 through the purchase of small farms.
 In 1793 he commissioned famed architect Samuel McIntire of Salem, Massachusetts, to design and build an elegant country house in the Federal style.
 The formal name, “The Vale,” was chosen as a reference to the estate’s location in a slight valley, with a brook running through it.

 Mr. Lyman married twice.
-Through his first wife’s family wealth, he established his business in Maine.
-Following her death, he married Lydia Pickering Williams from Salem’s prominent Pickering family, and it was through his wife’s Salem connection that McIntire was hired.
+His first wife was Sarah Emerson and through her family’s wealth he established his business in Maine.
+Following her death, he married Lydia Pickering Williams from Salem’s prominent Pickering family, and it was through Lydia’s Salem connection that McIntire was hired.
 With two daughters from Theodore’s first marriage, the family grew to include four sons and a daughter who, through marriage within Boston’s merchant class, created a large, influential, and closely linked network of cousins, aunts, and uncles with shared business, social, and cultural interests throughout the region.